 Ovarian Blood Flow and Egg Quality

 Research suggests that ovarian blood flow is closely associated with ovarian function and oocyte quality, particularly in women undergoing assisted reproductive technology (ART).
+Reduced ovarian vascularization and increased resistance indices have been linked with poorer ovarian function and reduced reproductive outcomes.

 Ovarian Blood Flow and Follicle Development